hphelion/documentation/cli.unix.articles.paging.md

 categories: cli linux unix
 tags: report paging
 ---
-#UNIX CLI: Modifying Report Paging#
+#UNIX CLI: Modifying report paging#

 You can use the two command-line interface (CLI) configuration settings `report_page_length` and `storage_page_length` to change the way your reports are generated: